 We believe that all students have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
-We expect all students to have respect for themselves and others and work to ensure everyone in our community feels safe, valued and supported.
-The school promotes the values of honesty, acceptance, inclusion and fairness within a caring, restorative and nurturing environment.
-From September 2021 we have included Relationships and Sex Education in the school timetable, in line with DfE guidance and the national curriculum.
+We expect all students to have respect for themselves and others and work to ensure everyone in our community feels safe, valued, and supported.
+The school promotes the values of honesty, acceptance, inclusion, and fairness within a caring, restorative, and nurturing environment.

 Students at our school have a variety of needs, some being very complex.
 We aim to provide a high level of pastoral care and support for all students and encourage appropriate and cooperative behaviour.
-Underpinned by this support, pupils are expected to take responsibility for their own behaviour with appropriate strategies offered to enable this.